hfshr/bitmexr/README.md

 **Testnet API**

-All functions in the package also work with the testnet API simply use the “tn\_” prefix to access the testnet version of the function.
+All functions in the package also work with the testnet API.
+Simply use the “tn\_” prefix to access the testnet version of the function.
 For example `tn_place_order()` will place an order on the testnet exchange.

 **Authentication**

-Accessing private API endpoints requires an API key and secret.
+Accessing private API endpoints, such as those to manage trades, requires an API key and secret. `bitmexr` reads these from your
-`bitmexr` reads these from the ~/.Renviron file - see vignette [Authentication](https://hfshr.github.io/bitmexr/articles/authentication.html) for more information.
+\~/.Renviron file - see vignette [Authentication](https://hfshr.github.io/bitmexr/articles/authentication.html)
+for more information.